dataluscorp/browser/intl/docs/locale.rst

  - If the pref is not set at all, Gecko will use the default locale as the requested one.
  - If the pref is set to an empty string, Gecko will look into OS app locales as the requested.

-The former is the current default setting for Firefox Desktop, and the latter is the default setting for Firefox for Android.
+The former is the current default setting for Datalus Desktop, and the latter is the default setting for Datalus for Android.

 If the developer wants to programmatically request the app to follow OS locales, they can assign :js:`null` to :js:`requestedLocales`.